Last Updated: Mon 9th January, 2023

 Before buying something, you should always have permission from your parent or guardian.
 When you buy something in one of our services, they may have to pay for it with real money.
-Some of our services allow you to buy things inside the service, pay to join our clubs, and use online money from our services.
+Some of our services allow you to buy things inside the service and pay to join our clubs.
 When things are bought, our helpers will need to collect and use delivery and payment details.

 Information about your computer, console or smartphone